 ANSWER: As an update to previous guidance for Fee-for-Service (FFS) providers, MSHN is implementing an interim step for fund requests.
-The Cash Advance Request should be completed and emailed to MSHN's Chief Financial Officer Leslie Thomas at leslie.thomas@midstatehealthnetwork.org by April 1, 2020.
+The Cash Advance Request should be completed and emailed to MSHN's Chief Financial Officer Leslie Thomas at leslie.thomas@midstatehealthnetwork.org.
 Download the form here.
-The form should cover the provider's anticipated loss revenue from March 16 - May 31, 2020.
-This information will be reviewed by MSHN for reasonableness based on claims utilization for the prior 3-6 months.
+The form should cover the provider's anticipated loss revenue for the timeframe being requested.
+This information will be reviewed by MSHN for reasonableness based on prior claims utilization.